Today's Lucky Dip is made up of neckties.

 Often on a trip home from downtown department store shopping, my mom would buy us a burger there.

 They were SOOOO good.
 In my burger-eating years, I only two burgers at good as White Towers.
-One at Fuddruckers, and one at Rossi's Bar & Grill in Hamilton, NJ.
+One at Fuddruckers, and one at Rossi's Bar & Grill, which is now in Hamilton, NJ.
 Rossi's used to be in Trenton, which was where I encountered them.

 =========================================================================